Or. Admin. Code § 437-004-1041

 (A) The employer must ensure that a follow-up medical examination is provided for an employee if, in the opinion of the PLHCP, this is necessary.

-NOTE: The PLHCP may require a follow-up examination for an employee who gives a positive response to any question among questions 1 through 9, or 10 through 15 in Appendix C, Part A, Section 2; or whose initial medical examination demonstrates the need for a follow-up medical examination.
+Note: The PLHCP may require a follow-up examination for an employee who gives a positive response to any question among questions 1 through 9, or 10 through 15 in Appendix C, Part A, Section 2; or whose initial medical examination demonstrates the need for a follow-up medical examination.

 (d) Administration of the medical questionnaire and examinations.

 (A) You must allow the employee to complete the questionnaire in a way that protects the confidentiality of the information.
 Employers are not allowed to see the answers or to review the completed form.
 You must allow employees to complete the form during normal working hours or at a time and place convenient to them.
-If employees need help, allow them to ask your PLHCP or anybody other than their employer or representtatives of their employer.
+If employees need help, allow them to ask your PLHCP or anybody other than their employer or representatives of their employer.

 (B) The employer must provide the employee with an opportunity to discuss the questionnaire and examination results with the PLHCP.